cornerstonejs/cornerstone3D/packages/docs/docs/concepts/cornerstone-tools/annotation/config.md

 ---
-id: toolsStyle
+id: config
-title: Tool Styles
+title: Config
 ---

 In this section we will explain various ways you can change the tool styles.
-This includes various properties such as color when selected, highlighted, or locked;
+This includes various properties such as `color` when `selected`, `highlighted`, or `locked`;
 textbox color, line dash style and thickness and more.

 ## Default Setting
-CornerstoneTools 3D comes with a default settings for tools styles that can be found here `packages/cornerstone-tools/src/stateManagement/annotationStyle.ts`
+`Cornerstone3DTools` comes with a default settings for tools styles that can be found in `packages/tools/src/stateManagement/annotations/config/annotationStyle.ts`

 ```js
 {